feilfeilundfeil/Cyanic/README.md

 ### Component
 * * *
 A Component is the UI specific data model that defines the characteristics of the content to be displayed on the ComponentCell.
-Components are created in the `buildComponents` method of BaseComponentVC.
+Components are created in the `buildComponents` method of ComponentViewController.
 Some requirements when creating custom Components:
 * Must have a unique `id`
 * Must be `Hashable` (for the diffing aspect of the framework).
 The Component protocol already conforms to Hashable.

-### BaseComponentVC
+### ComponentViewController
 * * *
-BaseComponentVC is a subclass of BaseStateListeningVC that has additional set up code so that it is geared towards managing a UICollectionView.
+ComponentViewController is a subclass of CyanicViewController that has additional set up code so that it is geared towards managing a UICollectionView.
 In addition to calling `invalidate` when its viewModels' States change, it will also call another method called
 `buildComponents` which recreates the UICollectionView's data source and is diffed by [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources) diffing algorithm.
 Components are created inside the `buildComponents` method where State(s) from the ViewModel(s) can be read.